Multi-view Generative Adversarial Networks: Related work

 \textbf{Estimating Complex Distributions: } While deep learning has shown great results in many classification task for a decade, training deep generative models still remains a challenge.
 Deep Boltzmann Machines \citep{salakhutdinov2009deep} are un-directed graphical models organized in a succession of layers of hidden variables.
 In a multi-view setting, they are able to deal with missing views and have been used to capture the joint distribution in bi-modal text and image data \citep{srivastava2012multimodal,sohn2014improved}.
 Another trend started with denoising autoencoder \citep{vincent2008extracting}, which aims to reconstruct a data from a noisy input have been proved to possess some desirable properties for data generation \citep{bengio2013generalized}.
 The model have been generalized under the name Generative Stochastic Networks by replacing the noise function $C$ with a mapping to a latent space \citep{thibodeau2014deep}.
 Pulling away from the mixing problems encountered in previous approaches, Variational Autoencoders \citep{kingma2013auto} attempts to map the input distribution to a latent distribution which is easy to sample from.
 The model is trained by optimizing a variational bound on the likelihood, using stochastic gradient descent methods.
 The Kullback-Leibler regularizer on the latent Gaussian representations used in our model is reminiscent of the one introduced in the variational lower bound used by the VAE.

 The BiGAN model \citep{donahue2016adversarial,dumoulin2016adversarially} that serves as a basis for our work is an extension of the Generative Adversarial Nets \citep{goodfellow2014generative}.
 A GAN extension that captures conditional probabilities (CGAN) has been proposed in \citep{mirza2014conditional}.
 However, as noted by \citep{mathieu2015deep} and \citep{pathak2016context}, they display very unstable behavior.
 More specifically, CGAN have been able to generate image of faces conditioned on an attribute vector \citep{gauthier2014conditional}, but fail to model image distribution conditioned on a part of the image or on previous frames.
-By using a mapping between the output space and a latent space, CV-BiGAN allow us to bypass this difficulty by working at a latent level instead.
+In both CGAN and CVBiGAN, the generation process uses random noise to be able to generate a diversity of outputs from the same input.
+However, in a CGAN, the generator concatenate an independent random vector to the input while CV-BiGAN learns a stochastic latent representation of the input.
+Also, some of the difficulties of CGAN in handling images as both inputs $\tilde{x}$ and outputs $\tilde{y}$ stem from the fact that CGAN's discriminator directly compares $\tilde{x}$ and $y$.
+In CV-BiGAN, neither discriminators has access to both $\tilde{x}$ and $y$ but only to a latent representation $z$ and either $\tilde{x}$ or $y$.